8base/Chat-application-using-GraphQL-Subscriptions-and-Vue/README.md

     reconnect: true,
     connectionParams: {
       /**
-       * WorkspaceID MUST be set or the Websocket Endpoint wont be able to
+       * WorkspaceID MUST be set or the Websocket Endpoint won't be able to
        * map the request to the appropriate workspace */
       workspaceId: VUE_APP_8BASE_WORKSPACE_ID,